logo Click here for the Department of Medicine Home Page Click here for the UC Irvine Home Page Click here for the School of Medicine Home Page

 Faculty Research »

-Dean B. Baker, MD — Director, Center for Occupational and Environmental Health
+Dean B. Baker, MD — Professor Emeritus

 Scott M. Bartell, PhD